suszanna/suszanna/README.md

 - Hi, I’m @suszanna
-- I’m interested in machine and deep learning, Python & implementing climate solutions.
+- I’m interested in machine and deep learning, using R or Python to implement climate improvement solutions.
 - 🌱 Currently am working on mastering machine learning, python, R software dev for data analysis including NLP.
 - & looking to collaborate on climate recovery research projects.
 - You can reach me here>> suszann@gmail.com